saikumarmk/website/urara/guide-to-tech-1/+page.md

 - [Getting That Grad/Intern Role](https://blog.ndl.im/getting-that-grad-or-intern-position/) - An article written by Nick Lambourne, a Canvanaut who inspired me to join Canva.
 As an article, this is very thorough.
 - [How to Land a Software Engineering Role](https://blog.ndl.im/getting-that-grad-or-intern-position/) and [The Best of Australia's Software Engineering Graduate Scene](https://rohyl.io/blog/australia-software-engineering-graduate-scene) by Rohyl, a current engineer at Optiver.
+- [MAC x Guide](https://drive.google.com/file/d/1XNoKWgI9Uav6YYXimIAMQRfniC2gA3Gv/view), which was written by MAC in 2021, and contains tips for Monash IBL, a variety of stories from past MAC members and more.

 ### Preface
-Before you read further, this will be an extremely opinionated article that will be somewhat to the point and won't be vague.
+Before you read further, this will be an extremely opinionated article that won't shy away from making concrete points.
 So, if you've got an eye for making real big bucks out of university (in Australia), here's my guide to software engineering as a university student in Australia.
 This will also be split into multiple parts, with the first part being an introduction to some of the bigger companies in Australia, and the timeline for when you apply to these companies.

 ### What do you want out of tech?

 While a lot of people are interested in the tech industry, or technical roles because it pays handsomely out of university, there are quite a few intermediate steps to getting a coveted role that pays over $100,000 fresh out of university, and that the number of people who do make this much are a small minority.
-Sure, it may be possible for someone who does no self-guided work in their spare time to get one of these roles, but it's not likely, especially when countless candidates are actively maximising their probability of getting in.
-Realistically, you won't stand as much of a chance if you don't enjoy the process of programming, and it would be wise to consider what you want out of the degree you're doing.
+Sure, it may be possible for someone who does no self-guided work in their spare time to get one of these roles, but it's not as likely, especially when countless candidates are actively maximising their probability of getting in.
+There's a discourse on the concept of being passionate about programming versus treating it as a role, but my personal opinion is that you do need some sort of interest in programming to get far, at least from the start.
+The rest of what I'll outline will seem very boring if you're not invested in different aspects of computer science.

 ## The targets

 Before you get ahead of yourself and aim for the Big 4 consulting firms because you've heard they're prestigious, let's discuss technical roles.
 Technology companies are driven primarily by their software and usually pay the most, but there are also quantitative trading firms, that hire software engineers to work, which are classified as finance.
 Companies whose primary product isn't tech, such as banks, accounting firms, supermarket chains, and so on generally don't pay as much, but have more lenient technical processes (on average).
+We'll be examining software engineer/developer roles, which can also include similar roles like data science/machine learning.

 - Tech and quantitative trading firms have harder interviews on average but usually pay more.
+Quantitative trading companies tend to be on the high end for interview difficulty.
 - Non-tech companies who hire developers may have interviews completely unrelated to what you have studied, e.g psychometric testing, case studies, etc

 Technical companies usually have processes for training their engineers, and better guidance from mentors, who may have decades of experience with different companies.
 That's not to say that non-technical companies can't compare; banks typically pay for certifications or anything to upskill yourself, but when there's a focus on the technology, you are in a good position to learn a lot.